Lake Shawnee Amusement Park

 The Lake Shawnee Amusement Park is a defunct amusement park in Princeton, West Virginia, United States, located along Lake Shawnee.
 Opened in 1926, the park operated for 62 years before closing in 1988.
-It received public attention for at least 2 deaths that occurred on the premises during its operations, which led to urban legends regarding the park being haunted, in an early instance of the Indian burial ground trope.
-There were a total of 6 deaths.
+It received public attention for urban legends regarding the park being haunted due to accidental deaths supposedly caused by "cursed land".

 History

-The land on which the amusement park was built was the site of a massacre after landowner Mitchell Clay's children were targeted by Native Americans.
-Two of the children had been killed while a third was captured and taken to Chillicothe and burned at the stake.
+The land on which the amusement park was built was the site of a massacre in which three members of landowner Mitchell Clay's family were murdered by Native Americans in 1783.
+A daughter and son (aged 16 and 18) had been killed and scalped while another son (aged 16) was captured and taken to Chillicothe and burned at the stake.
+Clay sought revenge, and with the help of other landowners, he killed several of the Native American raiding party.
+Some accounts state that Clay did not seek revenge against the Shawnee and instead desired to give his children a proper burial, making a deal with the Shawnee Chief and ending the dispute.

-In 1926, an entrepreneur named C.T.
-Snidow purchased the land and began developing an amusement park for the people of Mercer County, West Virginia.
+In 1926, an entrepreneur named Conley Trigg Snidow, Sr. purchased the land and began developing an amusement park for the people of Mercer County, West Virginia.
 The park, which featured a ferris wheel and a swing ride, was popular among locals in the county, particularly families of coal miners who resided in the area.
 It also featured a swimming pool, race track, concession stands, dance hall, and cabins for overnight stays.
+Two drowning deaths were reported during Snidow's ownership, as well as the death of a young girl on the swing ride in 1966.
 The park was closed in 1967 because of a failed health inspection.

-In 1985, Gaylord White, a former employee who had worked at the park, purchased the land with plans to reopen it, and briefly reopened it in the summer of 1987.
-However, the park closed after a 1988 archeological dig uncovered numerous Native American artifacts, as well as human remains on the property that had been buried prior to the arrival of Anglo-European settlers.
-A total of thirteen skeletons were uncovered, mostly of young children.
-White briefly reopened the park, but it was closed after three years.
-Since its closure, the park has hosted guided paranormal tours.
+In 1985, former employee Gaylord White purchased the land and reopened the park in the summer of 1987.
+After increasing insurance rates forced the park to close in 1988, White sought other uses for the location, such as fishing tournaments and off-road motorsports.
+In the early 1990s, White's work crews uncovered numerous Native American artifacts on the property dating to before the arrival of Anglo-European settlers.
+Archeologists from Marshall University spent several years uncovering artifacts and graves, and a total of thirteen Native American skeletons were uncovered, mostly of elderly people and young children.
+Shortly after, White began hosting Halloween week guided paranormal tours of the property.